rakshans1/frontend-starter/README.md

 ├── dist/                   # Gulp builds the static site into this directory ├── package.json            # Dependencies
 └── src/                    # All source code
+    ├── assets/
+        ├── css/                # Stylesheets
         ├── font/               # Font files
         ├── img/                # Images and SVGs
-    ├── js/                 # Javascript libraries and scripts ├── partials/           # Handlebars HTML partials that are included / extended ├── css/                # Stylesheets
+        ├── js/                 # Javascript libraries and scripts ├── views/
-    └── templates/          # Handlebars HTML files, one per page on the site.
+        ├── partials/           # Handlebars HTML partials that are included / extended └── templates/          # Handlebars HTML files, one per page on the site.
 ```

 [browsersync]: http://www.browsersync.io/